NERSC/ipypathchooser/README.md

 To read out the chosen path from a PathChooser called `chooser`, you would access `chooser.chosen_path`.

-There are various options that can be set during instantion or after the fact to customize the widget's behavior.
+There are various options that can be set during instantiation or after the fact to customize the widget's behavior.

 The constructor handles most of them and is as follows: